VeenDuco/inclusion_exclusion_priors/README.md

 - Criteria for the search were not included in the list
 - The text was kept the same as much as possible.

+## Method

+The [Makita prior template](https://github.com/asreview/asreview-makita?tab=readme-ov-file#prior-template) was used to simulate the 26 systematic reviews comprising the Synergy dataset using custom prior knowledge.

+In the prior template, data input is made up of one fully labeled dataset to be simulated, in this case a Synergy dataset, and another dataset containing the custom records to be used as prior knowledge in the simulation.

+For the prior knowledge dataset, the inclusion/exclusion criteria were entered as relevant/irrelevant records, placing the text in the abstract column.

+Running the template produces two simulations, one using the custom prior knowledge of inclusion/exclusion criteria and one using a minimal set of randomly selected records from the fully labeled dataset as prior knowledge.
+Prioritising the comparative recall plot, the generation of wordclouds was skipped.

+This process was done for all 26 Synergy datasets, once using the ‘raw’ inclusion/exclusion criteria and again using the ‘cleaned’ version of the data.

 ## Preliminary Results